 - 2. What is the status of actions underway per your recovery plan chapter?
 Is this on pace with the goals of your recovery plan? - 3.
-An excel document is attached which includes a spreadsheet called 'PSP Staff Work - Watershed Goals.'
-This spreadsheet will be filled out by PSP staff based on your watershed chapter plan to identify the 10-year recovery goals & objectives.
-PSP staff will send each watershed this information in preparation for the three-year work plan update process.
-This spreadsheet is to help track progress (and changes) toward recovery goals.
 What is the general status of implementation towards your habitat restoration, habitat protection, harvest management, and hatchery management goals?
 Progress can be tracked in terms of 'not started, little progress, some progress, or complete' or in more detail if you choose.